All Episodes

 And she's done a good job of that.

-Her stone face looks, she looks perturbed, but she looks at least perturbed all the time.
+She has, I think she, her stone face looks, she looks perturbed, but she looks at least perturbed all the time, doesn't matter who's speaking.

-Doesn't matter who's speaking, so at least it's consistent.
+So at least it's consistent.

-The nominee was the central figure in the Clinton Gore effort to restrict gun rights, and as a dramatic five to four decision today in the McDonald's case shows the personal right of every American to own a gun hangs by a single vote on the Supreme Court.
+And as a dramatic 5-4 decision today in the McDonald case shows, the personal right of every American to own a gun hangs by a single vote on the Supreme Court.

-Miss Kagan was also the point person for the Clinton administration's effort to block congressional restrictions on partial birth abortions.
+Ms. Kagan was also the point person for the Clinton administration's effort to block congressional restrictions on partial birth abortions.

-Her actions punished the military and demeaned our soldiers as they were courageously fighting uh for our country in two wars overseas.
+Her actions punished the military and demeaned our soldiers as they were courageously fighting for our country in two wars overseas.

 Sessions next says that her idea the government has the right to suppress speech is breathtaking.

-Miss Kagan told the court that the speech and press guarantees in the First Amendment would allow the federal government to ban the publication of pamphlets discussing political issues before an election.
+Ms. Kagan told the court that the speech and press guarantees in the First Amendment would allow the federal government to ban the publication of pamphlets discussing political issues before an election.

 I would remind my colleagues that the American Revolution was in no small part spurred by just such political pamphlets.